timescale/docs/timescaledb/how-to-guides/configuration/configuration.md

 #### `timescaledb.enable_remote_explain (bool)` [](enable_remote_explain)

 Enable getting and showing `EXPLAIN` output from remote nodes.
-This will require sending the query to the data node, so it can be affected by the network connection and availability of data nodes.
+This requires sending the query to the data node, so it can be affected by the network connection and availability of data nodes.
 It is by default disabled.

 #### `timescaledb.remote_data_fetcher (enum)` [](remote_data_fetcher)